coyo8/coyo8.github.io/_posts/2017-03-21-exploring-concurrency-in-ios-and-in-general.md

 ```

 #### Delay a Execution
 Sometimes it’s required by the workflow of the app to delay the execution of a work item.
-GCD allows doing that by calling a special method and setting the amount of time after of which the defined task will be executed.
+GCD allows doing that by calling a special method and setting the amount of time after which the defined task will be executed.

 ```swift
 let delayQueue = DispatchQueue(label: "com.rundrakos.delayqueue", qos: .background)